dmuth/splunk-network-health-check/README.md

 # Splunk Network Monitor

-This app will monitoring your Internet connection by pinging Google and creating nice graphs.
+This app will monitor your Internet connection by pinging Google and creating nice graphs.

 60 second installation: